 - The Wellness Policy Committee will monitor, review, and make suggestions for revision to the district’s nutritional and physical activity programs as appropriate.
 The Committee will serve as a general clearing-house for continual improvement in the school's practices in these and other related areas.

 - The Superintendent-Director or designee will provide periodic reports to the School Committee on the school's compliance with the established Wellness Policy.
 The Superintendent-Director or designee will provide periodic reports to the School Committee on the school's compliance with the established nutrition and physical activity wellness policies.
-The Superintendent-Director or designee will work with the Wellness Committee to supervise the distribution of the report to stakeholders in the school and larger community.
+The Superintendent-Director or designee will work with the Wellness Committee to determine the distribution of the report to stakeholders in the school and larger community.

 - The Wellness Committee will meet a minimum of four times throughout the school year.